programar-stm32-con-ide-de-arduino-y-st-link-v2

-In the entries of the series dedicated to STM32 we have seen that there were three ways to program the STM32 with the Arduino environment.
-In this post we will see the second of them, programming the STM32 with an ST-Link v2.
+In the posts of the series dedicated to the STM32 we have seen that there were three ways to program the STM32 with the Arduino environment.
+In this post we will see the second one, programming the STM32 with an ST-Link v2.

-Just like in the previous entry where we saw how to program the STM32 with a USB-TTL converter, we will use the BluePill development board, one of the most popular among Makers due to its low cost and “similar” format to an Arduino Nano.
+Just like in the previous post where we saw how to program the STM32 with a USB-TTL converter we will use the BluePill development board, one of the most popular among Makers due to its low cost and “similar” format to an Arduino Nano.

 This time we will see how to program the STM32 with an ST-Link v2, which is much more convenient than using a simple USB-TTL converter.
-The connection is simpler, it avoids having to move the jumpers on the board, and it also allows us to have debugging functions (if the IDE we use allows it).
+The connection is simpler, it avoids having to move the board’s jumpers and, in addition, it allows us to have debug functions (if the IDE we use allows it).

 But let’s start by seeing what the ST-Link v2 is and how to use it to program development boards based on the STM32.